- A job change is on the mind of nearly half of all U.S. employees

 A new Gallup analysis finds that 48% of America's working population is actively job searching or watching for opportunities.
 Businesses are facing a staggeringly high quit rate -- 3.6 million Americans resigned in May alone -- and a record-high number of unfilled positions.
 And Gallup discovered that workers in all job categories, from customer-facing service roles to highly professional positions, are actively or passively job hunting at roughly the same rate.

-People are calling it the "Great Resignation," and as the Gallup data show, it's not an industry, role or pay issue.
-It's a workplace issue -- because the highest quit rate is among not engaged and actively disengaged workers.
+People are calling it the "Great Resignation" or "The Great Reshuffle," and as the Gallup data show, it's less an industry, role or pay issue than it is a workplace issue.
+The highest quit rate is among not engaged and actively disengaged workers.

 Employee resignation and employee engagement

 Unfortunately, most employees are not engaged or are actively disengaged.
 Gallup's State of the Global Workplace: 2021 Report identified a global employee engagement rate of 20% -- 34% in the U.S. and Canada.
 And disengagement is very costly.

 - Highly engaged teams are 14% to 18% more productive than low engagement teams, on average.

 - Low engagement teams typically endure turnover rates that are 18% to 43% higher than highly engaged teams.